XOYZ69/school_reports/README.md

 ## Disclaimer
   - Every student is responsible for their reports.
 No developer will take any blame if your reports do not fulfill the requirements of your school or institute.
   - If you wish to change something or wish for a feature, please create a new issue [here](https://github.com/XOYZ69/school_reports/issues/new).
   - On every pull your files could be changed.
-So if you want to work with the newest build please backup your `modules/config.py` and `reports.json` since school reports currently does not offer automatic backups.
+So if you want to work with the newest build please backup your `data/config` folder and `reports.json` since school reports currently does not offer automatic backups.

 ## Requirements